prestodb/presto/presto-native-execution/presto_cpp/presto_protocol/README.md

  * Abstract classes, their subclasses and the subclass type key are listed in AbstractClasses.

- * Java files from Presto are listed in JavaClasses.
-The script defaults the presto repo checkout to $HOME/presto.
-The PRESTO_HOME environment variable can be set to override this location.
+ * Java files from the Presto repo are listed in JavaClasses.

  * ExtraProps lists a few additional java class properties that failed to be extracted via Jackson annotations.